Redline Garage is reader-supported. We earn affiliate commissions from qualifying purchases — how this works.

 How do I know if a jack stand meets safety standards?

-Look for explicit compliance with ASME PASE (the Portable Automotive Service Equipment standard) or the relevant Australian Standard (AS) on the product spec sheet or packaging.
-Buy from established Australian retail channels where consumer protection and recall obligations apply.
+Look for explicit compliance with ASME PASE (the Portable Automotive Service Equipment standard) on the product spec sheet or packaging.
+Buy from established U.S. retail channels where consumer protection and recall obligations apply.
 Avoid unbranded stands from online marketplaces with no local distributor presence — there is no practical way to enforce quality claims or recall obligations on those products.

 Can I use just one jack stand?